 The goal of the junior high science program is to develop a foundational understanding of science that emphasizes the use of hands-on, inquiry-based activities as well as the development of proper scientific inquiry skills.
 Inquiry- based activities are designed to encourage students to observe, question, theorize, make models, and gather data.
 In addition, the science program integrates the development of critical thinking and problem solving skills that will enhance the success of our students now and in the future.

 Sixth grade science focuses on Earth and space science.
 Students enjoy learning and investigating about our home planet as well as our place in the solar system and universe.
 Seventh grade science focuses on the life sciences.
 Students will develop a greater understanding about cells, DNA, the kingdoms of life, and the human body.
 Students will also learn about different diseases and different forms of disease prevention and risk factors.
 In eighth grade we focus on the physical sciences of physics and chemistry.
 Students perform physics investigations to learn about topics such as Newton’s Laws of Motion, Bernoulli’s Principal, and Archimedes Principle.
 They will also develop a basic understanding of an atom and the periodic table.

 Each level of junior high science integrates technology into our learning through the use of the SMART board, computers and 3D printers.
 Students will learn how to design 3D models and components using an online CAD program.
 These 3D objects will then be printed out to help model concepts we are currently studying or will be used as components in lab activities for further exploration and investigation.

-In addition to the above core science curriculum, this year the seventh graders are also participating in a semester long robotics class where they will be introduced to the world of robotics through block programming and basic programming languages.
-This year we are using Robotic Arm Edge, BoeBots, and Sphero robots during our robotics class.
+In addition to the above core science curriculum, this year the seventh graders are also participating in a timester long robotics class where they will be introduced to the world of robotics through block programming and basic programming languages.
+This year we are using Robotic Arm Edge, BoeBots, Sphero robots, and Parrot Mambo Drones during our robotics class.